TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-2-0.md

 });
 ```

 This time it worked, at least during development.
 However, unlike the Sandbox samples, I also need production builds of the sample app.
-Of course it failed when I tried a production build because Vite uses Rollup for production builds.
-There wasn't anything obvious in the documentation and I was fed up with trying to abuse the system.
+Of course it failed when I tried it because Vite uses Rollup for production builds.
+There wasn't anything obvious in the documentation and I was getting fed up with trying to abuse the system.

 I had one last throw of the dice.
 Instead of moving the Sandbox samples, I could leave the source code where it was and create symbolic links to the files.
 In particular I could link `index.jsx` in the sample app to `index.js` in the Sandbox sample.
 Git [handles symbolic links correctly](https://mokacoding.com/blog/symliks-in-git/), as long as they're relative links to other files in the same repo.